 Poll campaign gets shriller as BJP, AAP, Cong trade barbs on CAA, Kejriwal govt's performance

-Union Minister and BJP incharge of Delhi polls Prakash Javadekar targeted Delhi Chief Minister Arvind Kejriwal, saying the AAP leader had called himself an "anarchist" and there is "not much of a difference between an anarchist and a terrorist".
-Kejriwal took out roadshows in various parts of the city, while his party tried to corner the BJP for allegedly calling him "terrorists" by releasing a video in which the kin of 'martyred' Delhi police officer, who were given compensation by AAP government, expressed their disapproval of the remarks by BJP leaders against the chief minister.
+Union Minister and BJP incharge of Delhi polls Prakash Javadekar targeted Delhi Chief Minister Arvind Kejriwal, saying the Aam Aadmi Party (AAP) leader had called himself an "anarchist" and there is "not much of a difference between an anarchist and a terrorist".
+Kejriwal took out roadshows in various parts of the city, while his party tried to corner the BJP for allegedly calling him a "terrorist" by releasing a video in which the kin of 'martyred' Delhi police officers, who were given compensation by the AAP government, expressed their disapproval of the remarks by BJP leaders against the chief minister.

+BJP's firebrand leader and Uttar Pradesh Chief Minister Yogi Adityanath continued his blistering attack on Kejriwal at public meetings, saying the AAP leader has become a "toy in the hands of antisocial and anti-India elements".
+"Now when elections are taking place in Delhi, who is speaking in favour of Arvind Kejriwal?
+It is the ministers of Pakistan.
+They are aware that Kejriwal is feeding 'biryani to protesters at Shaheen Bagh'," he said, referring to Pakistan minister Fawad Chaudhry's tweet asking Indians to defeat Modi.

 "We met the CEC and raised the issue of statements of several BJP leaders.
 BJP MP Parvesh Verma called the CM a terrorist.
 We also demanded action against UP Chief Minister Yogi Adityanath for his Pakistan remark against the Delhi CM," AAP leader Sanjay Singh said.
 He alleged the BJP does not have any issue to raise in the Delhi assembly election and was trying to defer the polls.

-Addressing an election rally in Hari Nagar, he also hit out at the BJP, accusing it of converting "the entire country into Shaheen Bagh", using it to polarise elections in Delhi and in the process destroying India's foundations.
-Bihar Chief Minister Nitish Kumar tried to woo voters in Wajeerpur.
-He alleged that Kejriwal government did not work in areas where people from Bihar lived in Delhi.
+Addressing an election rally in Hari Nagar, he also hit out at the BJP, accusing it of converting "the entire country into Shaheen Bagh", using it to polarise elections in Delhi and in the process, destroying India's foundations.
+Bihar Chief Minister Nitish Kumar tried to woo voters in Wazirpur.
+He alleged that the Kejriwal government did not work in areas of Delhi where people from Bihar lived.

-BSP supremo Mayawati also addressed a rally in support of her party candidates in Delhi elections at Talkatora stadium.
-She said the CAA and the National Register of Citizens (NRC) had made life more difficult for Muslims, as she appealed to the voters of Delhi not to get lured by the "enticing manifestos" of the Congress, BJP and AAP.
+Bahujan Samaj Party (BSP) supremo Mayawati also addressed a rally in support of her party candidates in Delhi elections at Talkatora stadium.
+She said the CAA and the National Register of Citizens (NRC) had made life more difficult for Muslims, as she appealed to the voters of Delhi not to get lured by the "enticing manifestos" of Congress, BJP and AAP.

 Shah claimed that former prime minister Jawaharlal Nehru had promised citizenship to minorities from Pakistan but the Congress is now protesting the amended citizenship law because it is "afraid of its vote bank in Shaheen Bagh".
 Addressing an election rally in support of the BJP candidate from Rajinder Nagar, R P Singh, he said the February 8 polls were no longer for electing assembly members and a chief minister, but were a contest between two ideologies.

-"On one hand, there are people who stand with Shaheen Bagh and on the other hand, there are people who enter Pakistan and avenge the death of our soldiers," he said.
-In his rallies, Shah and other BJP leaders have been referring to the sit-in by anti-CAA protesters at Shaheen Bagh here since December 15, asking people to vote for the BJP to show their disapproval for the stir.
+"On one hand, there are people who stand with Shaheen Bagh and on the other hand, there are people who enter Pakistan and avenge the deaths of our soldiers," he said.
+In their rallies, Shah and other BJP leaders have been referring to the sit-in by anti-CAA protesters at Shaheen Bagh here, which began on December 15, asking people to vote for the saffron party to show their disapproval for the stir.

 "Kejriwal only cheated Delhi people in past five years," Shah said in his election meetings.
 Irani, while addressing meetings in Trinagar, Madipur and Patel Nagar, said "Why are Kejriwal, Congress and 'tukde tukde' gang pained if the BJP came out with the CAA for giving citizenship to victims."